From the ground

 One firefighter, one hand tool, a big landscape.

-77 frames from the McDuff time-lapse
+77 frames from the Sage Canyon time-lapse

 drag to mark something